 Findings Supporting Evidence Every effort is made to attract and secure employment of high qualified applicants with the background and training necessary for each position.
-Eurthermore, ongoing training Credential Audit necessary for each position.
-Furthermore, ongoing training and professional development are offered to strengthen instructional skills and to respond to the changing demands of education.
+Furthermore, ongoing training Credential Audit and professional development are offered to strengthen instructional skills and to respond to the changing demands of education.
 District level academic coaches provide a variety of services, from large group training after school hours to one on one coaching and modeling within the classroom.
 Additionally, a significant portion of the site budget is set aside specifically for professional development in the interest of finding the best methods possible to meet the needs of all students.
 Some areas of focus for HUSD and HHS are EL strategies, AVID methodologies, data analysis and response to learning, PLCs, and the Common Core instructional shifts.
 Professional Development Plan